robbert-harms/pyschematron/README.rst

 This is a library package for Schematron validation in Python.

 Schematron is a schema language used to validate XML documents.
-A Schematron schema is defined as an XML containing various assertions to validate an XML document.
+A Schematron schema is defined as an XML containing various assertions to validate a target XML document.
 If the XML you wish to validate passes all the Schematron assertions, your XML is considered valid according to the Schematron schema.
 Complete validation results are offered using the Schematron Validation Report Language, a loose definition of an XML based validation report.
-PySchematron offers this.

 There are various versions of Schematron available.
 This library only supports the latest version of Schematron,